gold star for USAHOF

 7. Tony Esposito

-When you are the brother of the Phil Esposito it is easy to stay in a shadow.
-While it didn’t hurt that Tony was a Goalie, there was no doubt that the younger Esposito carved his own career and when it was all said and done he wasn’t Phil’s younger brother.
+When you are the brother of the legendary Phil Esposito, it is easy to stay in the shadows.
+While it didn’t hurt that Tony was a Goalie, there was no doubt that the younger Esposito carved his own career, and when it was all said and done, he wasn’t Phil’s younger brother.

-First off, it is worth noting that in regards to Point Shares, Tony Esposito is the franchise leader, which for any Original Six franchise is a major accolade.
-Esposito arrived in Chicago when he was left unprotected in the 1969 Intra-League Draft and he received the opportunity in Chi-Town that he would not have received in Montreal where he would become anointed the Blackhawks’ starting Goalie.
+Firstly, it is worth noting that, in regard to Point Shares, Tony Esposito is the franchise leader, which, for any Original Six franchise, is a significant accomplishment.
+Esposito arrived in Chicago when he was left unprotected in the 1969 Intra-League Draft, and he received the opportunity in Chi-Town that he would not have received in Montreal, where he would become anointed the Blackhawks’ starting Goalie.

-Esposito was a workhorse for Chicago leading the NHL in Minutes Played six times while being the runner-up another four.
-He did not just play a lot of games but he excelled in them.
-Esposito was a five time Saves leader, a one time GAA leader, a two time Save Percentage leader and he would also lead the National Hockey League in Wins twice and as of this writing is ninth all-time.
+Esposito was a workhorse for Chicago, leading the NHL in Minutes Played six times while being the runner-up another four.
+He not only played a lot of games, but he also excelled in them.
+Esposito was a five-time Saves leader, a one-time GAA leader, a two-time Save Percentage leader, and he would also lead the National Hockey League in Wins twice, and as of this writing, is ninth all-time.

 While Tony Esposito did not win a Stanley Cup, he did not have the horses in front of him like Glenn Hall did.
-This is still a backstop that would win the Vezina Trophy three times and was one of the top three Goalies of the 1970’s.
-The pioneer of the butterfly style would enter the Hockey Hall of Fame in 1988 and his #35 was retired by the team that year.
+This is still a backstop who won the Vezina Trophy three times and was one of the top three Goalies of the 1970s.
+The pioneer of the butterfly style would be inducted into the Hockey Hall of Fame in 1988, and his #35 was retired by the team that year.

 The Bullet Points